Where We Be

 Honaunau National Park 30 miles south of Kona.

-et's just call it The Sanctuary for short.
+Let's just call it The Sanctuary for short.
 This

 place quickly captures your imagination with its

-ferocious wooden idols and f
+ferocious wooden idols and fascinating history.

 If you were a Hawaiian and broke one of the

-sacred laws (known as kapu, or taboo),
+sacred laws (known as kapu, or taboo), death

-punishment -- unless you could elude
+was the punishment -- unless you could elude

 your pursuers, swim through shark-infested

-waters, and reach this place of refuge
+waters, and reach this place of refuge!
+No harm

 could come to any who reached the boundaries